BodenmillerGroup/gc3apps/README.md

 	### Common used options

         * Parallel processing
-        To parallelize the gcp pipeline execution, for both "cppipe" and "batch" file modes, use the ```-K integer``` option.
+        To parallelize the gcp pipeline execution for both cases, i.e. "cppipe" and "batch" file modes, use the ```-K n``` option, where `n` is an integer that indicates the images batch size.
 You can add this option to one of the commands in the Example section.
+        * Docker image
+        By default gcp pipelone use the bblab/cellprofiler:3.1.8 docker image to process the data.
+You can pass a custom made image to replace the default one using the ```--docker``` option.